-Capital Assets account for 53% of the College's total assets.
-The \$38,835,205 of capital assets is comprised of land, buildings, furniture and equipment, and improvements, and is the largest single component of total assets.
+Capital Assets account for 71.5% of the College's total assets.
+The \$42,929,521 of capital assets is comprised of land, buildings, furniture and equipment, and improvements, and is the largest single component of total assets.
 The College uses capital assets to provide services to students, faculty, and staff.
 The College's investment in capital assets is reported net of accumulated depreciation.
 A portion of the capital assets were acquired with debt, some of which is still outstanding.
 It should be noted that the resources needed to repay this debt must be provided from other sources, since capital assets themselves cannot be used to liquidate these liabilities.
-The Net Capital Asset decrease of \$577,596 resulted from depreciation exceeding asset addition for FY21.
-Machinery and equipment purchased for \$1.6 million netted against depreciation of \$2.2 million.
+The Net Capital Asset increase of \$4,094,316 resulted from construction and renovation projects completed in FY22.
+Construction in progress increased by \$3,511,082 due to projects that were not completed in the fiscal year.
+Building improvements, furniture and other equipment consist of projects completed in FY22 and increased by \$3,555,238.

-Current Liabilities increased by \$23,642 (0.3%) in FY21.
+Current Liabilities decreased by \$16,993 (0.22%) in FY22.
 These amounts fluctuate based on purchases and services required at year end and based on changes in unearned revenues.
-Unearned revenues increased \$300,000 in FY21, but the current portion of the bonds payable decreased \$300,000.
-The College also paid off its Series 2015 Refunding Bonds which lowered the current portion of the bonds payable.
+Unearned revenues increased \$429,000 in FY22 as a result of deferred revenue for Fall FY23 tuition and deferred income for state and local grants.